If you RV, eventually, you’ll come across the phrase “poop pyramid.” A poop pyramid is often the result of unaware RVers making a common mistake.

-If this isn’t working, you can grab some PEX pipe from your local hardware store.
+You can grab some PEX pipe from your local hardware store if this isn’t working.
 This type of pipe is very flexible and can help you break up a stubborn blockage.
 Once you’ve broken up the blockage, fill your black tank with as much water and cleaner as possible.

-Using a black tank enzyme treatment can accelerate the breaking down process.
-Let the water and treatment do their jobs for as long as you can before trying to empty your tanks.
+Using a black tank enzyme treatment can accelerate the breaking-down process.
+Let the water and treatment do their jobs for as long as possible before emptying your tanks.

 If you have successfully broken up the clog and the treatment did its job, you should have no trouble emptying your tanks at this point.

-If you’re not able to empty your tanks, you can try to repeat the process.
-However, at this point, it may be best to get assistance from a professional.
+If you cannot empty your tanks, you can try to repeat the process.
+However, at this point, getting assistance from a professional may be best.
 You don’t want to damage something and have a bigger mess on your hands.